Koushik-1729/url_short/README.md

 # url_short

 This is a simple URL shortener application with a graphical user interface (GUI).
-It allows users to enter a any URL and generate a short URL using different shortening services.
+It allows users to enter  any URL and generate a short URL using different shortening services.

 ## Requirements
 - Python 3.xx